 We assess environmental risks regularly as part of our environmental management system.
 The most significant environmental risks of our operations are related to potential emergency situations that can lead to local contamination.
 These risks are controlled as part of our emergency preparedness and our management process for hazardous substances.
 Climate change has been assessed to increase the likelihood of certain risks (H4 and O1 in the table introduced here).
 On the other hand, climate change may provide Vaisala also with business opportunities.Social and employee matters

-On an individual level, personnel risks relate to occupational health and occupational accidents.
-On corporate level, the risks are related to the company’s ability to retain and attract new talents.
-These risks are controlled through Vaisala’s occupational health and safety system and its continuous development.
-We also support the well-being of our employees, provide purposeful work, learning opportunities, and an equal work environment, as well as monitor employee satisfaction.Respecting human rights and preventing corruption and bribery
+On an individual level, employee risks relate to occupational health and occupational accidents.
+On corporate level, the risks are related to the company’s ability to retain and attract talent.
+These risks are controlled through continuous development of Vaisala’s occupational health and safety system, support for the well-being of our employees, monitoring employee satisfaction, as well as providing purposeful work, learning opportunities, and an equal work environment

+Risks related to human rights violations, corruption, and bribery impact corporate reputation, brand, and the company’s ability to attract the best talent.
+Other potential consequences are judicial processes, penalties, contract cancellations, and exclusion from tenders.
 These risks are managed through recurring and compulsory Code of Conduct trainings as well as audits.
-Our suppliers sign the Supplier Code of Conduct that sets the requirement level for their operation.
-Our other core partners, such as distributors and agents, commit to complying with our Code of Conduct, which compliance is assessed and monitored
+We choose our suppliers carefully and verify the sustainability of their practices.
+Our Supplier Code of Conduct sets the requirement level for their operation.
+Our other partners, such as distributors and agents, are committed to complying with our Code of Conduct.
+The compliance of all our partners is assessed and monitored.

-Annual Report 2019
+Annual Report 2022